Stem injection / 'micro' injection

 An insecticide is injected (via multiple small drill holes) directly into the trunk of the tree, the tree transports the chemical to the leaves where it kills the Elm Leaf Beetle and larvae.

-We use a narrow diameter (micro*), slow delivery injector which is used only when the tree is naturally transporting water (when in leaf) this reduces the damage inflicted on the tree.
+We use a narrow diameter, slow delivery injector when the tree is naturally transporting water; when in leaf or immediatly prior to leaf set.
+This timing reduces the damage to the tree associated with drilling.
 We don't drill in winter as there is almost no natural transpiration and the force needed deliver the chemical increases the tissue damage and potential for decay.

 Disadvantages - see notes on tree biology and tree injection